-A real and honest look at how Rachel Brittliff from Curious Kids Science applied The Elevatory Academy's learnings to propel herself forward and create a business and home life she wants.
+Flori chats to Academy student Rachel Brittliff from Curious Kids Science about how she’s used The Academy's learnings to propel herself forward and create a business and home life she wants.

 Like this episode?
 Head to the ratings and reviews section in Apple Podcasts and share the love.

 - How perseverance pays off

 - What happens when you have an ‘aha’ moment that marketing is not a one trick pony